-Before you start throwing your garbage in a pile hoping for it to magically turn to nutrient-rich compost, it’s important to know the science behind it all to make sure you know that you’re doing it the right way.
+Composting is beneficial for both the environment and your wallet, but before you start throwing your garbage in a pile hoping for it to turn into nutrient-rich compost, it’s important to know the science behind it all to make sure you’re doing it the right way.

 There are five key factors that influence how efficiently the composting process works:

 - Nutrient Balance: You need the correct balance of yard waste and food scraps.